kmarkus/microblx-ros/README.md

 processing core to larger non real-time ROS application.

-This works as follows: the `ubxros` block is configured with the topics you want to publish or subcribe to.
+This works as follows: the `ubxros` block is configured with the topics you want to publish or subscribe to.
 During initialization, this block creates microblx ports that are linked to the respective ROS topics.
 This means messages received on sub topics are written to output ports, and those read from input ports published to pub topics.